Israeli occupation of the Sinai Peninsula: Suez Crisis (1956)

+Six-Day War through Israeli withdrawal (1967–1982)

+In May 1967, Egyptian President Gamal Abdel Nasser ordered the withdrawal of this force and moved Egypt's own troops into the area.
+Israel, believing war to be imminent, ultimately launched a preemptive strike against Egypt, beginning the Six-Day War.
+Within three days, Israel had occupied most of the Sinai Peninsula.

 Following the Israeli capture and occupation of the Sinai Peninsula, Egypt launched the War of Attrition (1967–1970) aimed at forcing Israel to withdraw from the Sinai Peninsula.
 The war saw protracted conflict in the Suez Canal Zone, ranging from limited to large scale combat.
 Israeli shelling of the cities of Port Said, Ismailia, and Suez on the west bank of the canal, led to high civilian casualties (including the virtual destruction of Suez), and contributed to the flight of 700,000 Egyptian internal refugees.
 Ultimately, the war concluded in 1970 with no change in the front line.
 On 6 October 1973, Egypt commenced Operation Badr to retake the Sinai Peninsula, while Syria launched a simultaneous operation to retake the Golan Heights, thereby beginning the Yom Kippur War (known in Egypt and much of Europe as the October War).
 The canal was reopened in 1975, with President Sadat leading the first convoy through the canal aboard an Egyptian destroyer.
 In 1979, Egypt and Israel signed a peace treaty in which Israel agreed to withdraw from the entirety of the Sinai Peninsula.
 Israel subsequently withdrew in several stages, ending on 26 April 1982.

-Israeli settlements in Sinai
+Israeli settlements

 Israeli settlements in the Sinai Peninsula were split into two regions: one along the Mediterranean coast, and another along the Gulf of Aqaba.
 Israel had plans to expand the settlement of Yamit into a city of up to 200,000 residents.
 The actual population of Yamit never exceeded 3,000.
-The settlements in the Yamit region were demolished by Israel prior to the withdrawal, but the settlements on the gulf: Ofira (Sharm el-Sheikh), Di Zahav (Dahab), and Neviot (Nuweiba) remained intact, and were further developed by Egypt after the withdrawal.
+The settlements in the Yamit region were demolished by Israel prior to the withdrawal, but the settlements on the gulf: Ofira (Sharm El Sheikh), Di Zahav (Dahab), and Neviot (Nuweiba) remained intact, and were further developed by Egypt after the withdrawal.